Our Client Service Proposition aims to introduce you to Castle Sundborn Ltd, our company ethos and the financial advice services we offer.

 Who Regulates Us?

-Castle Sundborn Ltd, The Old Bank, 10 High Street, Malmesbury, Wiltshire, SN16 9AU is authorised and regulated by the Financial Conduct Authority, 25 The North Colonnade, Canary Wharf, London, E14 5HS.
+Castle Sundborn Ltd, The Old Bank, 10 High Street, Malmesbury, Wiltshire, SN16 9AU is authorised and regulated by the Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN.
 Our FCA Register number is 125913.

 Our permitted business is advising on and arranging pensions, savings and investment products, mortgages and non-investment insurance contracts.